zoobzio/soy/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Create Cereal instance with '...'
+1. Create Soy instance with '...'
 2. Execute query '...'
 3. See error